Curating¶

 gobbles up bonkers memory, presumably something to do with trying to index large tables many times.
 This might potentially be solvable with some more careful memory management or index-resetting?
 Curating mostly works, but sometimes it feels like there's a monster lurking underneath.

-If any of these problems are catastrophic for your, please open an issue and we'll try to fix it!*
+If any of these problems are catastrophic for you, please open an issue and we'll try to fix it!*

 Now that you are confident your population is carefully curated, you can zoom along to play with Filtering, Visualizing, or Observing!